PIONEERS OF HIGH-ALTITUDE WINES SINCE 1926

 Administrative map of the Tupungato municipality, highlighting the district of La Carrera.

-Applied to the northern Uco Valley.
+CLIMATE CLASSIFICATION (WINKLER INDEX) Applied to the northern Uco Valley.
 Precise metrics for mountain viticulture.

 GEOLOGICAL PROFILE